 After some amazing pics, we get off at:

 This old ship repair dock in North Vancouver is now a multipurpose waterfront space featuring Lonsdale Market.

 Take a stroll through the food and crafts area but make sure you head to Lift on Lonsdale for a bite.
-The breakfast sandwiches are great but dreams are made with the French toast and Bailey’s whipped cream.
+The breakfast sandwiches are great, but dreams are made with their French toast and Bailey’s whipped cream.

 You may also want to consider the adventurous Polygon Gallery for some thought-provoking art and media exhibits.

 Capilano Suspension Bridge Park

 From Lonsdale, we hop on the 236 bus, and we’re halfway up the mountain in 25 minutes.

 The 460-foot-long Capilano Suspension Bridge floats through an old-growth forest, dangling you 230 feet above the Capilano River.
 This is one of the best day trips from Vancouver.

 It’s wobbly but safe, a type of old-school thrill ride made of cedar planks and hemp rope that has been a part of any Vancouver trip itinerary for 80 years.